NJDOT announces improvements at interchange of Routes 49 and 55 in Millville

 The project also includes safety improvements to the Route 49 and Wade Boulevard intersection including traffic signal reconstruction and widening along Route 49 to provide longer eastbound and westbound left turn lanes from Route 49 to Wade Boulevard.
 A new right-turn lane will be added from Route 49 eastbound to Wade Boulevard.

-The project is estimated to create 130 construction jobs.
 Variable message signs will notify motorists of any upcoming traffic pattern changes at the interchange.
 NJDOT provides emergency roadway information, construction schedule updates and real time traffic information and images at www.nj511.info.